+The Ferndale Area School District must provide services to and may not discriminate against "protected handicapped students" in accordance with Section 504 of the Rehabilitation Act.
 Students who are not eligible to receive special education programs and services may qualify as "protected handicapped" students and therefore be protected by other federal and state laws intended to prevent discrimination.
 The school district must ensure that "protected handicapped" students have equal opportunity to participate in the school program and extracurricular activities to the maximum extent appropriate for each individual student.
 In compliance with state and federal law, the school district will provide to each protected handicapped student without discrimination or cost to the student or family, those related aids, services or accommodations needed to provide equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities to the maximum extent appropriate to the student's abilities.
-In order to qualify as a protected handicapped student, the child must be of school age with a physical or mental disability that substantially limits or prohibits participation in or access to an aspect of the school program.
+In order to qualify as a protected handicapped student, the child must be of school age with a physical or intellectual disability that substantially limits or prohibits participation in or access to an aspect of the school program.

-These services and protections for protected handicapped students may be distinct from those applicable to exceptional or thought-to-be exceptional students.
+These services and protections for "protected handicapped" students may be distinct from those applicable to exceptional or thought-to-be exceptional students.
 The school district or the parent may initiate an evaluation if they believe a student is a protected handicapped student.
-For further information on the evaluation procedures and provision of services to protected handicapped students, parents should contact the special education contact listed at the end of this notice.
+For further information on the evaluation procedures and provision of services to protected handicapped students, parents should contact the Special Education Contact listed at the end of this notice.